 What about forest trails?

 —-The Earth Song

-The invention of plastic and other toxic and non-biodegradable material, greenhouse gases and effluents over the years set a butterfly effect in motion.
+The invention of plastic and other toxic and non-biodegradable material, greenhouse gases, and effluents over the years set a butterfly effect in motion.
 Consequently, we are currently facing the consequences.
-Organisations like the United Nations, Extinction Rebellion and the World Economic Forum along with environmental activists such as Greta Thunberg, Dr Shelly Miller, Jeffery Smith, etc., are fighting against climate change.
+Organizations like the United Nations, Extinction Rebellion, and the World Economic Forum along with environmental activists such as Greta Thunberg, Dr. Shelly Miller, Jeffery Smith, etc., are fighting against climate change.